amusecode/amuse/doc/tutorial/particle_sets.rst

-We can achieve the same result in another way by using the fact that the outersphere is the difference of the innersphere set and the stars set:
+We can achieve the same result in another way by using the fact that outersphere is the difference of the innersphere set and the stars set:

 .. code-block:: python